hackclub/hackclub/playbook/workshops/remote_control/README.md

 [the JS Bin](http://jsbin.com/papawo/6/edit?js,console)
 back up!

-If you havn't added your Twilio sid and token to this JS Bin, please do that by [following these directions](#adding-your-twilio-sid-and-token).
+If you havn't added your Twilio SID and token to this JS Bin, please do that by [following these directions](#adding-your-twilio-sid-and-token).

 We've already learned how to make a phone call and say something in the